sujeilyfonseca/rogue-cloud-interactive-session/README.md

 ### The Technology Behind the Game ###
 Building microservices and cloud-native applications requires tools that lets developers rapidly develop and deploy applications to the cloud.

-* Learn more about [Eclipse Codewind](https://www.eclipse.org/codewind/), which are the IBM's open source container-based development tools driving end-to-end delivery and rapid iteration of Java/Node/Swift/Go/Python/Docker/Appsody application development.
+* Learn more about [Eclipse Codewind](https://www.eclipse.org/codewind/), which is IBM's open source container-based development tools driving end-to-end delivery and rapid iteration of Java/Node/Swift/Go/Python/Docker/Appsody application development.

 Rogue Cloud is built on Open Liberty, the premier platform for building Java cloud-native applications and microservices.